 The final score is calculated by taking the average of the two scores (scored by human rater and e-rater).
 If the scores don’t match, ETS assigns a second human rater to score the essay, and the average of the two human scores are considered as the overall score.
-Though there are two tasks in the section, a single score is reported for the AWA section.
+Though there are two tasks in the section, a single score is provided for the Analytical Writing GRE score.

 GRE Analytical Writing Tips